moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 - A keyword (`blocker`) will be added to define whether a manual job blocks the pipeline from proceeding.
 - This will remove the dependency on `allow_failure` for controlling blocking behavior.
 - For example, a job with `execution: manual` and `blocker: false` will not block the pipeline.
+- This can also be used with the `execution: delayed` jobs.
+Currently, `delayed` jobs are always blocking the pipeline.
+  With this keyword, we can define whether a `delayed` job is blocking or not.

 **Clarify the behavior of the `when` keyword**

 - The `when` keyword will continue to decide and answer only the question of **under what conditions a job should run**.
   It will not control job types or pipeline inclusion.
   - For example: `when: on_success`, `when: on_failure`, `when: always`.
+- The `when` keyword will not work with `manual` and `delayed` when `execution` is used.

 **New way to control pipeline inclusion**